icoxfog417/ASPNETDbPerformanceChecker/README.md

 * Oracle
 * SqlServer

-(other db is not tested,but maybe work).
+(other db is not tested,but maybe work. if its don't work , please tell me by issue).